 If you have a yard of any kind, starting a backyard garden is pretty simple, but for those of you who are in a condo of some sort, or don’t have access to a yard, there are some easy solutions.Pick up some over-the-railing style window baskets if your patio has railings, or even create a stacked rebar tower of potted plants, ideal for using limited space super efficiently.

-Are you in a condo with one of those patios that have a separator between yourself and your neighbour?
+Are you in a condo with one of those patios that have a separator between yourself and your neighbor?
 If so, those barriers provide a perfect area to toss up some lattice or posts and start growing tomatoes and other climbing plants.
 If you don’t have access to a patio, micro herb gardens still do exceptionally well in small pots on a windowsill.
 To give them a boost, try using a natural homemade plant food recipe.

-Canning or preserving food is a natural way to increase the longevity of certain foods without them spoiling or requiring refrigeration and a good introduction to a basic homesteading skill.
+Canning or preserving food is a natural way to increase the longevity of certain foods without them spoiling or requiring refrigeration.
+And it's a good introduction to a basic homesteading skill.

 Before the mass shipping of produce, canning and preserving were how those of us in colder climates ensured we would have enough fruits, vegetables, and other out-of-season foods to last the winter.

 Many of today’s aspiring homesteaders may not have enough space to grow a large amount of produce during their season.
 So to get started homesteading today, buy fruit or vegetables from farmers’ markets during the harvest.
 Then try canning them yourself.
 Or get started by making pickled vegetables as a fun family activity!

 Related: How to Make No-Cook Jam